asift91/Manual_Migration/option1.md

 	- If your web server does not support slash arguments, its use in Moodle can be disabled by un-ticking the checkbox 'Use slash arguments' in Administration > Site administration > Server > HTTP.
 	- Warning: Disabling the use of slash arguments will result in SCORM packages not working and slash arguments warnings being displayed!

-9. site is stuck in maintenance mode
+9. Site is stuck in maintenance mode

 	- Sometimes Moodle gets stuck in maintenance mode and you will see the message "This site is undergoing maintenance and is currently unavailable" despite your attempts to turn-off maintenance mode.
 	- When you put Moodle into maintenance mode it creates a file called maintenance.html in moodledata/maintenance.html (the site files directory).
 To fix this try the following: